With a talk by Christian Traxler (Hertie School) on 'Deadlines and Cognitive Limitations: Theory and Evidence from a Field Experiment'.

 the current policy debate.

-The Centre can build on the existing, strong, visible, and interdisciplinary cooperation among the two Leibniz institutes DIW Berlin and WZB, several faculties of the three universities Humboldt University Berlin, Free University Berlin, and Technical University Berlin, the European School of Management and Technology (ESMT), and the Hertie School of Governance.
+The Centre can build on the existing, strong, visible, and interdisciplinary cooperation among the two Leibniz institutes DIW Berlin and WZB, several faculties of the three universities Humboldt University Berlin, Free University Berlin, and Technical University Berlin, the European School of Management and Technology (ESMT), and the Hertie School.

 The strong focus of the partner institutions in industrial organisation, behavioural economics and competition law, as well as a strong policy focus makes Berlin the perfect location for a ScienceCampus focused on consumer policies.
 The main goal of BCCP is to fully exploit, reinforce, and institutionalise this exceptional environment to answer specific questions on the optimal design of consumer policies.